 AAA is the organization that “[represents] the interests of audiologists and future audiologists nationwide by promoting quality hearing and balance care.”

 Ed Find is a tool developed by ASHA to find appropriate programs in Audiology, Speech-Language Pathology, and/or Speech, Language, and Hearing Sciences.
-This tool allows the user to filter by program (e.g., masters in Speech-Language Pathology, clinical doctorate in Audiology), by location, and by specific program offerings.
+This tool allows users to filter by program (e.g., master in Speech-Language Pathology, clinical doctorate in Audiology), location, and specific program offerings.